November 22, 2012

 P.S.
 Napoleon had problems, but being short wasn’t really one of them.
 He was 5′ 6″ or 5′ 7″ tall, which is average for an 18th-century Frenchman (but shorter than most Imperial Guards).
 Still, he gets the Napoleon complex named after him.

 A Cuban revolutionary and politician born on this day in 1926.
 He played a key role in the Cuban Revolution, leading a successful guerrilla war against Batista’s forces with the aid of his brother Raúl Castro and friend Che Guevara.
 Castro became prime minister and president and converted Cuba to a one-party socialist state.
-He died on April 19, 2011.
+In 2006, he delegated his presidential duties to Raúl Castro due to illness.
+On April 19, 2011, Fidel Castro resigned from the Communist Party central committee, thus stepping down as party leader.

 Christopher Columbus – No. 621